 - He took a history, so he knew that my main concern was bloody stool.
 Blood in the stool is never normal.
 Never.
 Full stop.
 It’s not normal once in a while, or after you eat spicy food.
 Blood in the stool is never, never normal.
 That symptom should have spurred him to look harder for the cause of the bleeding.

 - He missed the obvious.
 Have you ever heard the expression “When you hear hoofbeats, think of a horse, not a zebra”?
 I was a horse and he treated me like a zebra.
 Ulcerative colitis and Crohn’s disease are not uncommon conditions.
 They are not rare at all.
 What’s more, the diagnosis of these diseases (collectively known as inflammatory bowel disease, or IBD), tends to spike between the ages 15 and 25.
-I was 16, I was white, I lived in Michigan, I had blood in my stool — IBD should have been on the short list of differential diagnoses.
+I was 16, I lived in Michigan, I had blood in my stool — IBD should have been on the short list of differential diagnoses.

 - I probably should have been admitted to the hospital or at the very least, undergone more tests.
 The physical exam didn’t turn anything up, but there was clearly something going on.
 What if I had developed toxic megacolon, or if I had an intestinal perforation?
 My life might have been in jeopardy.
 Did he do enough tests to rule out these serious problems?
 Obviously he thought so, but in hindsight, I feel as though more should have been done.